HSSBoston/econ-pets/README.md

 - Model 1 (August to December 2025)
   - The initial baseline model.
 Deprecated now.
-  - Presented at ASSET 2025, AnimalHack 2025, and Japanese Language School of Greater Boston.
+  - Presented at ASSET 2025, AnimalHack 2025, and 2025 Summer Science Fair of the Japanese Language School of Greater Boston.

 - Model 2 (January 2026 -)
   - Revised baseline model.
 The utility function is inherited from Model 1.
 The budget constraint is revised to incorporate an additional pet-ownership expense.
 This is a fixed per-pet cost per period (or amortized per-period equivalent for one-time costs) that is independent from caregiving intensity.
 Examples include licensing, insurance premiums, adoption fee (amortized), breeder cost (amortized), spay/neuter, (amortized), initial vet exam and vaccinations (amortized), and microchipping (amortized).